Designing Net Zero Carbon Buildings

 All of which contributes to making materials carbon even more critical.

 7 design strategies to achieving Net Zero Carbon

 First, reduce emissions from your project as far as practicable by

 1. Reducing virgin materials demand.

 2. Reducing fossil energy demand.

 - Reducing need for material replacements during building life-cycle by choosing longer-lasting products.

 - Design for adaptability, deconstruction and reuse: making your own materials and buildings repurposeable

 6. Replacing fossil energy elsewhere.

 7. Sequestering (biogenic) carbon.

 Some climate benefits also arise from the end-of-life use of materials and, in the case of cementitious materials, from their carbonization during and after the building’s lifetime.

 Designing for Net Zero Carbon with One Click LCA

 With One Click LCA, you can:

 - Select from a substantial range of reused and recycled materials to use in your carbon footprinting / LCA.

 - Model the preservation of existing building elements.

 - Adjust material service life and wastage assumptions.

 - Adjust end of life scenarios from the market standard practice e.g. to model product reuse (within boundaries of standards) is coming in the fall 2019

 - Export energy from the building to offset other energy flows at system level

 - Sequestrate biogenic carbon (for any products used for the project).

 - Access a library of 100+ tree types to allow for accounting in-life carbon sequestration.

 - Model carbonisation for cementitious materials.

-How to Design and Account Net Zero Carbon Buildings
+How to design and model projects to achieve Net Zero Carbon